CloudRenderVR/Manuals/README.md

 # Pose prediction

 Pose Prediction is done statistically using a seq2seq model (takes a sequence and outputs a sequence).
 This model has been edited to focus on the eye movement, which isn't specifically recorded in the skeleton pose.
-To ensure everything works make sure to use the PythonVersionSafety branch, which has been edited to ensure that running it with python is possible (master includes some python3 commands). src/continuous prediction is our file which isolates head movement and iterates through the dataset.
-As well, if predicting on the Xavier device, ensure to use the command: 'source h-motion/bin/activate' (while in the gitStuff directory) to use the proper python virtuelenv.
+Note that we use a virtual environment (located `/home/andrewdepke/motionPrediction/.venv` on the Xavier NX device), which can be activated with `$ source .venv/bin/activate`.
+Then motion prediction can be run with `$ python3 src/continuous_prediction.py`.